ozyuzer/CS412-ML-Project/README.md

 Finally, we tried the tune the model hyperparameters by using GridSearch.
 However, tuning the model caused MSE to increase; therefore, we decided not to tune the model.
 This may be because of the fact that the model overfits to the training dataset as our dataset is not large enough.

 ### 4. Team Contributions
 As a team, we regularly conducted meetings to determine the steps that we will take.
 Throughout this process, we committed to supporting each other as much as possible, ensuring that our progress was a collective effort.
 Although we distributed some tasks among the group; Creating the README file, updating the repository, adding features was collaborative effort.
-Despite the fact that everyone worked on almost every aspect of the project, below you can find spesific work of our team members:
+Despite the fact that everyone worked on almost every aspect of the project, below you can find specific work of our team members:

-  ---Baturalp Arslan Kabadayı, 29287: Creating the feature Number of Code Lines & Cells, Developing the model, Model Training and Evaluation, Data Visualization and Creating Plots.
+  * Baturalp Arslan Kabadayı, 29287: Creating the feature Number of Code Lines & Cells, Developing the model, Model Training and Evaluation, Data Visualization and Creating Plots.

-  ---Deniz Özdemir, 29194: Creating the feature Number of Apologize words, Sentimental Analysis, Data Visualization and Creating Heat Map to understand the data
+  * Deniz Özdemir, 29194: Creating the feature Number of Apologize words, Sentimental Analysis, Data Visualization and Creating Heat Map to understand the data.

-  ---Alkım Özyüzer, 29263: Creating the feature Average length of chatgpt responses per user, Understanding the Data and Data preparations
+  * Alkım Özyüzer, 29263: Creating the feature Average Length of ChatgGPT responses per user, Understanding the Data and Data Preparations.

-  ---Nil Boyraz, 29251 : Creating the feature Zero Sum, Merging Features and Target Variable, Merging Scores with features,
+  * Nil Boyraz, 29251 : Creating the feature Zero Sum, Merging Features and Target Variable, Merging Scores with features.

-  ---Görkem Afşin, 29180: Creating the Number of Prompts per Question & Average Number of Prompts per Question feature, Prompt Complexity Analysis, Feature Selection
+  * Görkem Afşin, 29180: Creating the Number of Prompts per Question & Average Number of Prompts per Question feature, Prompt Complexity Analysis, Feature Selection.

-  ---Eren Özdil, 29409: Creating Message Length Variability feature, Engagement Score Analysis, Feature Analysis
+  * Eren Özdil, 29409: Creating Message Length Variability feature, Engagement Score Analysis, Feature Analysis.